 Colorado Springs is the second largest city in Colorado, located within El Paso County.
 I’ve recently had more opportunity to explore the user-friendly El Paso County Assessor’s website.
-As a Realtor in Colorado Springs, I have used this site quite a bit for real estate purposes, but there are some functions that are useful to any resident of El Paso County.
+As a REALTOR® in Colorado Springs, this site is useful for real estate purposes, but there are some functions that are useful to any resident of El Paso County.
 Here are some of the ways that I have used the El Paso County Assessor Colorado Springs’ website recently.

 - Amount of your tax bill

 - Changes in the last few years to your tax bill

 - Verify the tax amount of a property that you are considering purchasing